tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 ## Calibration

 Calibration starts anytime when the user sends the command `ros2 service call /stop_mapping std_srvs/srv/Empty`.
-User can also send this command before the rosbag ends if they think the data collected is sufficient for calibration.
+The user can also send this command before the rosbag ends if they think the data collected is sufficient for calibration.

 In this tutorial, we send the command after the rosbag runs until the end.
 Once the command is sent, the displayed text should be as follows: